 Gazi Tyres factory set on fire, again

-Miscreants again looted and set on fire the Gazi Tyres factory in Narayanganj's Rupganj upazila this afternoon, a day after a similar incident at the plant almost completely gutted in a blaze for nearly one day a week ago.
+Criminals again looted and torched the Gazi Tyres factory in Narayanganj's Rupganj upazila yesterday afternoon, a day after a similar incident at the plant.

+A building of the plant had been gutted nearly a week ago.

-Some people again broke into the gutted factory and set fire to the wastage section after looting goods, said Abdul Mannan, deputy assistant director of Narayanganj Fire Service and Civil Defence.
+Some people again broke into the factory and set fire to the waste section after looting goods yesterday, said Abdul Mannan, deputy assistant director of Narayanganj Fire Service and Civil Defence.

 It took one and a half hours for the firefighters to douse the fire.